PUB HLTH 7093 - Promoting Health in Individuals and Populations

 Assessment DetailOnline quizzes (20%)

-A series of quizzes using short answer or multiple choice will assess student understanding and application of seminar content.
+Multiple choice quiz format assessment will examine student understanding and application of seminar content.

-Students will review and critique major approaches to health policy and theory as these apply to a contemporary public health issues chosen from a list provided by the course coordinator.
+Students will examine and critique evidence in relation to a contemporary public health issue chosen from a list provided by the course coordinator.

-Students will develop a comprehensive health promotion plan for a health promotion intervention.
+Students will develop a health promotion plan for a health promotion intervention.